 Directions

-Reach Gemona along the SS13, then reach the historic center of Gemona and follow the signs to Mount Cuarnan along the Strada Foredor paying special attention to the route as it is a narrow and winding road although paved.
+Reach Gemona along the SS13, then proceed to its historic center and follow the signs for Monte Cuarnan along Strada Foredor, paying particular attention to the route as it is a narrow and winding road despite being paved.

 Parking